-The function of the open ending is at least twofold.
-1) To say something about Jesus, the subject of the narrative.
-He is not only the risen Christ, but also the disciple extraordinaire, and the one whose virtue - character and actions - Mark wishes his audience to emulate.
-By finishing at 16:8, Mark's bios compels the audience to reflect and respond in faith to the God who acts by avoiding the women's example and emulating the example of Jesus, who lived and died believing in a God who raises the dead.
-2) To say something about the nature of discipleship.
+The function of the open ending is at least twofold: (1) To say something about Jesus, the subject of the narrative.
+He is not only the risen Christ but also the disciple extraordinaire, and the one whose virtue-character and actions-Mark wishes his audience to emulate.
+By finishing at 16:8, Mark's biography compels the audience to reflect and respond in faith to the God who acts by avoiding the women's example and emulating the example of Jesus, who lived and died believing in a God who raises the dead.
+(2) To say something about the nature of discipleship.
 The "success" of discipleship depends not on human activity but on God's.
-I concur with Moloney that, the Gospel of Mark is not only about Jesus, Christ and Son of God (see 1:1, 11).
+In Moloney's words, the Gospel of Mark is not only about Jesus, Christ and Son of God (see 1:1, 11).
 It is equally about the challenge of following a suffering Son of Man to Jerusalem-and beyond, as he promises resurrection and life to those who lose their lives for his sake (see 8:38-9:1).
-It is as much about how others, especially the disciples, respond to Jesus as it is about Jesus himself."81
+It is as much about how others, especially the disciples, respond to Jesus as it is about Jesus himself.73

-The end of the Gospel is where Christology and discipleship meet.
-82 Mark does not call the audience to replace failed characters simply by succeeding to proclaim the good news in their stead (contra the typical reader-response view).
-Rather, Mark leads the audience to reflect on their own part in (or beyond) the storyline, and join these characters in Galilee, where they may gaze on the risen Jesus to find the coherence of suffering, death, and glory.
+The end of the Gospel is where christology and discipleship meet.
+74 Mark does not call the audience to replace failed characters simply by succeeding to proclaim the good news in their stead (contra the typical reader-response view).
+Rather, Mark leads the audience to reflect on their own part in (or beyond) the story line, and to join these characters in Galilee, where they may gaze on the risen Jesus to find the coherence of suffering, death, and glory.

-81 Moloney, Gospel of Mark, 18.
+73 Moloney, Gospel of Mark, 18.

-82 Hooker comments, "This is the end of Mark's story because it is the beginning of discipleship."
-Hooker, Mark, 394.
+74 Hooker comments, "This is the end of Mark's story because it is the beginning of discipleship" (Mark, 394).